f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     "f5-system-diagnostics-ihealth:clientid": "XXXXXXXXXXXXXXXXXXXXXXX"
     }

-To confirm the client ID has been set, send the folowing API call:
+To confirm the client ID has been set, send the following API call:

 .. code-block:: bash